Corporate Travel Insurance

-Corporate Travel Insurance provides coverage against the common risks that business travellers encounter during interstate or overseas business trips.
-This generally includes loss of deposits, cancellation, accidental death and disability, medical evacuation, baggage, travel documents and personal liability.
+Corporate Travel Insurance provides coverage against the common risks that a corporate traveller may encounter during interstate or overseas business trips.
+This generally includes loss of deposits, flight cancellations, accidental death and disability, medical evacuation, loss or theft of baggage, travel documents and personal liability.

 Do I need Corporate Travel Insurance?